Kritsada Kongsrichai: ONE Championship

 With his success and title win on Full Metal Dojo, Kongsrichai was eventually contacted and signed by ONE Championship.

 Kritsada Kongsrichai made his ONE Championship debut on 27 May 2016 at ONE Championship: Kingdom of Champions, where he defeated Kev Hemmorlor by first-round TKO.

 His next fight saw him facing future ONE Strawweight World Champion Joshua Pacio at ONE Championship: Heroes of the World on 13 August 2016.
 Kongsrichai lost the fight by submission via rear-naked choke.

 On 11 March 2017, Kongsrichai faced Adrian Mattheis at ONE Championship: Warrior Kingdom, where he won via first-round TKO after dominating with his wrestling-based grappling.

 On 9 December 2017, Kongsrichai defeated Rabin Catalan by first-round TKO at ONE Championship: Warriors of the World.

 Next, Kongsrichai was matched up with Robin Catalan, Rabin Catalan's brother.
 On 24 March 2018, the two faced off at ONE Championship: Iron Will.
 Kritsada Kongsrichai appeared to win the fight by TKO after executing a suplex on Catalan.
 However, after the fight, reviews determined that the suplex was illegal and the result was reversed to a disqualification loss for Kongsrichai.

 On 29 June 2018, Kritsada Kongsrichai faced Jeremy Miado at ONE Championship: Spirit of a Warrior.
 After the fight went the distance for three rounds, Kongsrichai was awarded the unanimous decision victory.

-DEEP
+Post-ONE

 After over a year away from mixed martial arts action, Kongsrichai was scheduled to return to face Kosuke Terashima at DEEP 94 Impact on 1 March 2020.
 He lost by second-round TKO via submission to strikes.

-Fairtex Fight

 Kongsrichai was scheduled to return to mixed martial arts against John Shink at Fairtex Fight: Descendants of the Empire II, to be held in Lumpinee Stadium, on 12 March 2022.
 He lost by first-round knockout.

 He faced Kim Kyu Sung at Fairtex Fight: Domination on 11 June 2022.
 Kongsrichai lost by second-round technical knockout.